tmpfs/async-validate/README.md

 ### Deep Rules

-If you need to validate deep object properties you may do so for a validation rules that are of the `object` or `array` type by assigning nested rules to a `fields` property of the rule.
+If you need to validate deep object properties you may do so for validation rules that are of the `object` or `array` type by assigning nested rules to a `fields` property of the rule.

 ```javascript
 var descriptor = {